-Several factors can determine how much pain you have and how easy it is for you to manage it.
+Several factors determine how much pain you have and how easy it is for you to manage it.

-Besides keeping you as comfortable as possible after surgery, controlling your pain is important for your recovery.
+Controlling your pain is important for your recovery.
 Good pain control is needed so you can get up and begin to move around.
 This is important because:

 Ways you receive pills or shots include: